LLM-Text Watermarking based on Lagrange Interpolation: Watermarking scheme based on Lagrange Interpolation

 Let us consider the Hashing-based algorithm (see Algorithm~\ref{alg:hash_MCP}).
 It determines the largest subset of collinear points among $N$ given points in a 2D plane.
 The algorithm iterates through each point, treating it as a reference.
 For every other point, it computes the slope relative to the reference and stores the slope count in a hash map.
 This hash map allows for quick lookups and updates, ensuring that collinear points are efficiently counted.
 The maximum count of any slope within the hash map, plus the reference point itself, gives the largest number of collinear points for that reference.
 By iterating through all points, the algorithm determines the global maximum.
-Note that vertical lines can be ignored as they are not parts of secret sharing. \refstepcounter{algorithm}
+Note that vertical lines can be ignored as they are not expressed as a linear function $y=a_1x + a_0$.

+\paragraph{Bit correction.} In practice, recovering the $n$-bit $y$ from $n$ consecutive tokens is noisy due to (i) stochastic sampling that can select a token outside the intended subset, (ii) local edits/insertions/deletions that perturb nearby bits.
+To increase the chance that a true point $(x,y)$ survives verification, we apply a lightweight bit-correction step at extraction, see Appendix for details.